sh01k/sh01k.github.io/docs/index.md

     </tr>
     <tr>
     <td>2018.04 –</td>
-    <td>Assistant Professor (Lecturer) at Graduate School of Information Science and Technology, the University of Tokyo</td>
+    <td>Lecturer at Graduate School of Information Science and Technology, the University of Tokyo</td>
     </tr>
     <tr>
     <td>2020.04 –</td>